SignBridge Duo — Case Study.fig

 02

-Replaced photosensitive "red alert" flashes with redundant shape-based cues — triangle warnings, border pulses — that convey urgency without triggering photosensitivity.
+Our original alert used a red photosensitive flash.
+Replaced with shape-based cues — triangle warnings, border pulses — urgent without triggering photosensitivity.

 03